BaiChenuXu/Lateral-trajPlan-and-control-with-MPC/README.txt

-if you complete the above config steps, and run the test, but it still not work. open the visual studio->Tools->Options->Debugging->Symbols and select "Microsoft Symbol Servers" and "NuGet.org Symbol Server" then run the test program and patiently wait the finish of downloading the symbols.
+if you complete the above config steps, and run the test, but it still not work. open the visual studio->Tools->Options->Debugging->Symbols and select "Microsoft Symbol Servers" and "NuGet.org Symbol Server" you could also add another symbols server http://msdl.microsoft.com/download/symbols to make sure the request symbols are downloaded then run the test program and patiently wait the finish of downloading the symbols.

 finally, let the simuAnimation.m file go into the matlab search path. (use the matlab "Set Path")